-Resource Impacted that May Warrant Compensatory Mitigation 1 Regional Goals and Regional Objectives Mitigation Desired Outcomes 2 Potential Mitigation Actions 3 Visual Resources 5 Goals: Plan, modify, and implement management actions, consistent with visual resource management objectives.
+Resource Impacted that May Warrant Compensatory Mitigation 1 Regional Goals and Regional Objectives Mitigation Desired Outcomes 2 Potential Mitigation Actions 3 (preliminary) Visual Resources (Note - only applicable for residual impacts to the Old Spanish National Historic Trail (OSNHT) and the communities of Newcastle and Modena from power tower development in the Escalante Valley SEZ) Goals: Plan, modify, and implement management actions, consistent with visual resource management objectives.
 Preserve and/or enhance scenic quality in the region through preservation of open-space landscapes and undisturbed views, or through restoration of habitat to compensate for visual resources impaired by development.
-Objective: Minimize potential development impacts on visual resources through implementation of mitigation measures including, but not limited to, proper siting and location, color treatment, and reduction of unnecessary site disturbance.
-For example, cultural and ecological mitigation actions could in concert appropriately mitigate visual resource impacts through re-vegetation, increased site protection, etc. Visual resource mitigation efforts could also benefit cultural and ecological resources.
-Repair, maintain, and/or enhance scenic quality by reducing visual contrast through proper landscape remediation and reclamation that restore natural scenic quality and integrity.
+Objective: Minimize potential development impacts on visual resources through implementation of mitigation measures including, but not limited to, proper siting and location, color treatment, and reduction of unnecessary site disturbance Implement mitigation such that there is no net loss of inventoried scenic values and scenic experience (day and night), as seen from visually-sensitive areas.
+For every acre/linear mile of a visually sensitive area with residual visual effects within the viewshed of the project, provide funds to enhance visual resources, on a sliding scale based on distance from the project.
 Implement landscape remediation and reclamation on derelict landscapes (such as decommissioned construction sites, abandoned roads) that results in the reduction of visual contrast.
 Reduce visual contrast of existing cultural modifications through color treatment and/or vegetative screening that reduce visual contrast and enhance overall landscape scenic quality.
 Use land acquisitions, conservation easements, or public access easements to protect and preserve existing scenic quality, and to increase amount of high scenic quality lands.
 Re-allocate lands within VRM Class III or IV to a higher level of protection for areas that are visually intact with no human modifications and that have VRI values that are equal to or greater in value than those of the impacted lands in the SEZ.